nsg/BungeeJSON/README.md

 I have changed the pom to use 1.6.4-SNAPSHOT of bungeecord-api and bungeecord-config.

 It builds with "mvn clean package" and works :)

+## License

+The following code is a derivative work of the code from minecrafter/BungeeJSON at GitHub, which is licensed GPLv3.
+This code therefore is also licensed under the terms of the GNU Public License, verison 3.

+Copyright 2013-2014 tuxed <write@imaginarycode.com>
+Copyright 2014 Stefan Berggren <nsg@nsg.cc>